FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 **Last updated March 07, 2025**

-This Privacy Notice for Neil Baker ('I', 'me', or 'my'), describes how and why I might access, collect, store, use, and/or share ('process') your personal information when you use our services ('Services'), including when you:
+This Privacy Notice for Neil Baker and anyone else involved with this application ('we', 'us', or 'our'), describes how and why we might access, collect, store, use, and/or share ('process') your personal information when you use our services ('Services'), including when you:

 1. Download and use our mobile application (Life Helper), or any other application of ours that links to this Privacy Notice
 2. Engage with us in other related ways, including any sales, marketing, or events